How To File LLC Taxes In Wisconsin? (Simple Guide)

 As an LLC owner, you're responsible for self-employment tax and federal income tax, both categorized as "pass-through" income.

-Federal tax matters can be intricate, so consulting with a qualified accountant or tax professional is advisable to ensure accurate payment for your Wisconsin LLC.
+Federal tax matters can get complicated, so working with a qualified accountant or tax professional helps you pay correctly for your Wisconsin LLC.

 1. Federal Self-Employment Tax